sandeepsnairms/banking-multi-agent-workshop/csharp/workshop/Module-01.md

     }
 ```

-This next function gets called by the service to rename chat session to give it a meaningful name.
+This next function gets called by the service to rename conversation to give it a meaningful name.
 It does this by calling the semantic kernel service which passes the prompt text to an LLM and asks it to summarize the next.
 It then calls a second function that renames the chat and stores the new name in Cosmos DB.

 In the next function below, `SummarizeChatSessionNameAsync()` replace the existing code for that function with this below.